Minimalism is having a moment in web design.

 A clean website is a great way to emphasize the most important content, without sacrificing the user experience.

-If you want to get inspired and learn more about minimalist websites, you’ve found the right place.
+If you want to get inspired and learn more about minimalism as one of the hot web design trends, you’ve come to the right place.

-The website makes use of flat design throughout.
+This minimalist website makes use of flat web design throughout.
 The homepage includes various sections, each of which includes a large image as its background.

 These images apply a parallax scrolling effect to make the design look less monotone.